MirunaPislar/Sarcasm-Detection/res/README.md

 # Resources

 The resources provided here are only partial.
-The main reason why these samples have been attached is just to get you started quickly, but for a thorough analysis the whole */res* directory should be replaced with the full version available for download or simply for visualization at [this link](https://drive.google.com/open?id=1AcGulyTXcrsn6hStefD3M0MNrzkxV_1n).
+The main reason why these samples have been attached is just to get you started quickly but, for a thorough analysis, the whole */res* directory should be replaced with the full version available for download (or simply for visualization) at [this link](https://drive.google.com/open?id=1AcGulyTXcrsn6hStefD3M0MNrzkxV_1n).

 Below are some descriptions of each group of resources that I used in my analysis and comparisons.